clinicalml/TabLLM/README.md

 This repository contains the code to reproduce the results of the paper [TabLLM: Few-shot Classification of Tabular Data with Large Language Models](https://arxiv.org/abs/2210.10723) by Stefan Hegselmann, Alejandro Buendia, Hunter Lang, Monica Agrawal, Xiaoyi Jiang, and David Sontag.

+## Update 10/30/2023: We Added Additional Instruction to the Readme

+Since several issues were raised regarding the code, we decided to add some additional instructions to the readme.
+We now provide all steps to reproduce an entry of our final results table.
+Reproducing the remaining results mainly consists of changing the experimental parameters.
+Thanks for everyone who provided feedback!

+## Overview

 Reproducing the main results consists of three steps:

 1. Creating textual serializations of the nine public tabular datasets